Lefkada

 - 09:30 · Poros Beach

 Remote west-coast beach accessible only by a narrow road.
 Long, pebbly, wild and almost always empty.
-One of the hidden beaches of the island. - 11:00 · Gialos Beach
+One of the hidden beaches of the island. - 11:00 · Mikros Gialos

 Quiet pebble beach on the west coast — calm, clear water and a small taverna.
 Much less visited than the famous southern beaches. - 13:00 · Agios Petros Village